-This brief article takes a broad overview of 5 potential gains of outsourcing a company’s operations and services to third party logistics providers (3PLs), from both a strategic and operational view point.
+This brief article takes a broad overview of 5 potential gains of outsourcing a company’s operations and services to third-party logistics providers (3PLs), from both a strategic and operational viewpoint.

-1. Reduction of capital outlay and operating costs
+1. Reduction of Capital Outlay and Operating Costs

-Expensive errors can be made when investing capital in vehicles, warehousing, personnel and technology.
+Expensive errors can be made when investing capital in vehicles, warehousing, personnel, and technology.
 Relying on the expertise of 3PLs can avoid this and can provide the opportunity for a company to expand its international logistics channels without taking on any additional costs.

-Outsourcing logistics activities can also reduce the daily running costs; the most significant impact being the removal of transport operation costs and the reduction in staffing levels and associated costs.
+Outsourced logistics activities can also reduce the daily running costs; the most significant impact being the removal of transport operation costs and the reduction in staffing levels and associated costs.
 Reduction in operating costs, including the reduction in staffing levels, is clearly the most significant gain to be made by outsourcing to a 3PL.

-2. Access to additional skills
+2. Access to Additional Skills

 Not only does outsourcing potentially enhance customer service by allowing the company to focus their attention on their core business, but also provides opportunities for developing evolving markets.
 A company seeking to launch new products in new geographical areas is more able to do so with the increased flexibility that the 3PL brings.

-4. Relocation needs
+4. Relocation Needs

 An analysis of demand and supply points may have shown that some depots need to be closed and some opened.
-Outsourcing can reduce the likely costs as well as reducing the potential disruption to customer service levels and operations while the necessary changes take place.
+Outsourcing logistics can reduce the likely costs as well as reducing the potential disruption to customer service levels and operations while the necessary changes take place.

-5. Reduction of risk
+5. Reduction of Risk